 Reccius law has handled numerous housing-related legal matters including those involving:

 Damages for unauthorized landlord entry

-Landlord bad faith eviction to displace tenant(especially in rent controlled cities)
+Landlord bad faith, wrongful eviction to displace tenant(especially in rent controlled cities)

-The Covenant of Quiet Enjoyment and Implied Warranty of Habitability in every California lease
+The Covenant of Quiet Enjoyment and Implied Warranty of Habitability

 Fair Housing and Employment Act ("FHEA") violations

 Americans with Disabilities Act and California Unruh (civil rights)violations

-Many of these tenant protection laws come with especially stiff penalties to help curb landlord maleficence such as the security deposit statute which imposes double damages and the landlord bad faith evictions which in addition to providing costs and attorneys fees, impose treble damages in the amount lost by tenant as a result of moving.
-These detailed laws cover everything from disclosing the basis for splitting a shared gas line to relieving tenant of rent payment for uncured notices to correct.
+California tenants rights laws impose stiff penalties on landlords to help prevent abusive landlord behavior including the security deposit statute which can impose double damages on top of the security deposit amount(i.e., $1000 security deposit could result in the court ordering a $3000 judgment).
 Tenants may also bring other civil actions against their landlord including Nuisance, the tort of Wrongful Eviction, Negligent Infliction of Emotional Distress (NIED) and even Intentional Infliction of Emotional Distress(IIED).
-A court can award up to $2,000 for each retaliatory action and up to $4,000 per discriminatory act relating to protected class.
+A court can award up to $2,000 for each of landlord’s retaliatory action and up to $4,000 per discriminatory act relating to protected class.

 "California Tenants--A Guide to Residential Tenants' and Landlords' Rights and Responsibilities" California Guide for California Department of Consumer Affairs (July 2012)